NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 | ------- | ------- | -------- |
 | N/A | (+20) [Level 90 Holy Chant](https://www.aurakingdom-db.com/item/17990-holy-spirits-hat-of-the-blazing-night) - Blacksmithing, also known as Holy Spirit | (+30) [Level 90 Holy Chant](https://www.aurakingdom-db.com/item/17990-holy-spirits-hat-of-the-blazing-night) - Blacksmithing, also known as Holy Spirit |

-- Holy Chant: This set is a necessity, even for poorer players, as it's the first real set you will ever make.
+- [Level 90 Holy Chant](https://www.aurakingdom-db.com/item/17990-holy-spirits-hat-of-the-blazing-night): This set is a necessity, even for poorer players, as it's the first real set you will ever make.
 You also receive this for free from the Envoy cube, which is awfully convenient.
   - 12% detail damage dealt and 35% cdmg is the most powerful orange core set you can have.
   - +20 the set and use level 90 enchantment cards.
   - This is definitively better than the Magic Sundering top set!
 It gives 4% more detail damage.